kkmehta03/AutRcCar/README.md

 5. 9V battery for the motors,
 6. Power Bank for the raspberry pi.

-# Steps to get the software working:
+# Steps to train the car:
 The flask folder contains all the required files to control the pi car from any device (connected to the same network) using a browser, while streaming the camera data.
 1. SSH into your raspberry pi and go to the flask folder.
 2. Run python app.py and open the browser on another device.
 Type in your raspberry pi's IP address:5000 (which is the default port.
 Can be changed.)